 McGrath returned to the UK determined to find ways to protect communities and, in 1989, set up the Mines Advisory Group near Cockermouth in England's Lake District.

 MAG’s initial role was to draw the world’s attention towards the issue of landmines.
 Between 1990 and 1991, MAG carried out assessment missions to Afghanistan and Cambodia, hoping their findings would mobilise governments and international agencies.

 Deaths and injuries were common in Afghanistan, with returning refugees being directed back to villages still contaminated by landmines.
 Rae McGrath remembers:

 “There was one young boy.
 His small body had been absolutely shattered by a Soviet-laid POM-Z fragmentation mine.
 His family urged us to take his photograph to show the world the consequences of these weapons, which we did.”

 The boy died from his injuries just hours later.

 In 1991, during the Gulf War, the Iraqi army under Saddam Hussein started to lay hundreds of new minefields across the Kurdistan region still contaminated from the Iran-Iraq war of the 1980s.
 Civilians, often children, were the primary victims.

-In 1992, MAG joined forces with Human Rights Watch, Medico International, Handicap International, Physicians for Human Rights and the Vietnam Veterans of America Foundation to form the coalition International Campaign to Ban Landmines (ICBL).
+In 1992, Lou McGrath joined his brother at MAG and MAG joined forces with Human Rights Watch, Medico International, Handicap International, Physicians for Human Rights and the Vietnam Veterans of America Foundation to form the coalition International Campaign to Ban Landmines (ICBL).

 The many years devoted to campaigns, research and lobbying against the arms trade paid off in 1997 when the Ottawa Treaty, also known as the Anti-Personnel Mine Ban Treaty, which banned the production and use of anti-personnel mines, was signed by 122 countries.